GBPJPY Forecast and BoJ’s Policy Adjustments

 GBPJPY Forecast: Testing Key Levels

-The GBPJPY pair is experiencing a pullback from yesterday’s high.
-We are testing the previously broken bearish channel and the monthly pivot on the daily chart.
+The GBPJPY pair is pulling back from yesterday’s high.
+On the daily chart, we are testing the previously broken bearish channel and the monthly pivot.

 GBPJPY Forecast and BoJ's Policy Adjustments